atduskgreg/opencv-processing/readme.md

 OpenCV for Processing is in the early stages of development.
 Currently it only supports Mac OSX and 32-bit Windows.
 Linux (and hopefully Android) support coming soon.

+_NB: When running on the Mac, make sure you have Processing set to 64-bit mode in the Preferences_

 See [here](https://github.com/atduskgreg/OpenCVPro/releases) for the latest release.

 ### Examples